NellyBoi18/Deckd-Out/README.md

 <!--Use cases and user stories that support the user requirements in the previous section.
 The use cases should be based off user stories.
 Every major scenario should be represented by a use case, and every use case should say something not already illustrated by the other use cases.
 Diagrams (such as sequence charts) are encouraged.
 Ask the customer what are the most important use cases to implement by the deadline.
 You can have a total ordering, or mark use cases with “must have,” “useful,” or “optional.”
 For each use case you may list one or more concrete acceptance tests (concrete scenarios that the customer will try to see if the use case is implemented).-->

+As a user, I want to be able to register for an account so that I can access the features available to my account.

-As a user, I want to log into the card app using a username and password so that I can access the features available to my account.
+As a user, I want to log into the card game hub using a username and password so that I can access the features available to my account.

 As a user, I want to be able to use the graphical user interface (GUI) to select the mode of operation.